 The older 4.x version has some limitations like having a maximum size of 65500 IP/ipsets, having a different set of cli options from the new version, and having a maximum of 255 ipsets.
-The BitNinja greylist has a size of millions of IPs.
-We have to split the greylist into smaller lists to use it with ipset 4.x.
-BitNinja splits the greylist into 100 smaller lists.
+The BitNinja challenge list has a size of millions of IPs.
+We have to split the challenge list into smaller lists to use it with ipset 4.x.
+BitNinja splits the challenge list into 100 smaller lists.

 If there is no ipset available, BitNinja will simulate this functionality with iptables rules.
 This is much less efficient than using ipset so you should avoid it whenever possible.
 In case of container based virtualization, when ipset is not available, we fall back to simulated ipset functionality.

-In case of simulated ipsets, the efficiency is so poor that we cannot use the whole greylist with millions of IPs so your server will start with an empty greylist and only use IP information gathered since the last restart.
+In case of simulated ipsets, the efficiency is so poor that we cannot use the whole challenge list with millions of IPs so your server will start with an empty challenge list and only use IP information gathered since the last restart.

 You should try to get your server to use ipset v 6.x to enjoy the best performance.
 You can find more info about how to install ipset in the Installation section.

 If you'd like to use the country blocking feature with simulated ipset, please be aware that this function will be limited.
 This is because of the limitations of simulated ipset.
-For example, if you want to add a country having lot of IP ranges to the blacklist or whitelist, it is possible that not all of the ranges will be put on the list.
-At the moment, we're limiting the number of country IP ranges on user blacklist and user whitelist for simulated ipset to 8000.
+For example, if you want to add a country having lot of IP ranges to the block list or allow list, it is possible that not all of the ranges will be put on the list.
+At the moment, we're limiting the number of country IP ranges on user block list and user allow list for simulated ipset to 8000.

 You can define custom scripts to run whenever BitNinja finishes initializing its sets and iptables rules.
 This makes it possible to add your own IPs and rules to BitNinja's ruleset or run other programs when the IpFilter module finishes its startup process.